secretsurvivor/ForgeSharp.Mapper/README.md

 - **Fluent, Type-Safe API:**
   Define mappings using expressive, chainable syntax with full compile-time safety.
 - **Reflection-Free Runtime Mapping:**
-  Mappings are compiled to delegates for maximum performance and Native AOT.
+  Mappings are compiled to delegates for maximum performance.
 - **Extensible Builder Pattern:**
   Easily register and configure mappings for any type combination.
 - **Validation Tools:**